Asymptotic tensor rank of graph tensors: beyond matrix multiplication: Introduction

 For example, applied to the tensor $D_{(2,2)}$, which is a tight tensor, our result yields the monomial subrank $\combsubrank(D_{(2,2)}^{\otimes N}) = 2^{N - o(N)}$, which is asymptotically optimal.
 We say that the \emph{monomial subexponent} $\combsubomega(D_{(2,2)})$ equals 1.
 This solves a conjecture posed in \cite{vrana2015asymptotic} for the special case $D_{(2,2)}$.

-In quantum information theoretical terms, the tensor $\tens(K_k)$ encodes a $k$-partite quantum state in which each two systems share an Einstein-Podolski-Rosen (EPR) pair.
-The tensor $\tens_2(k)$ encodes the $k$-partite Greenberger-Horne-Zeilinger (GHZ) state.
+In quantum information theoretical terms, the tensor $\tens(K_k)$ encodes a $k$-partite quantum state in which each two systems share an Einstein--Podolski--Rosen (EPR) pair.
+The tensor $\tens_2(k)$ encodes the $k$-partite Greenberger--Horne--Zeilinger (GHZ) state.
 If the rank of $\tens(K_k)$ is $r$, then $\ceil{\log_2 r}$ copies of the state $\tens_2(k)$ are needed to generate $\tens(K_k)$ by stochastic local operations and classical communication (SLOCC).
 See \cite{dur2000three} for a discussion of SLOCC.
 Asymptotically, we can generate $N$ copies of $\tens(K_k)$ using $\omega(\tens(K_k))N + o(N)$ copies of $\tens(k)$.

 In the next subsection we discuss preliminary definitions and known results.
 After that we state our results and discuss open questions.